Tuanthai4444/EduScribe/README.md

 - Synchronous Thread Pool Usage :x:

 **Front End**
-- CSS :heavy_exclamation_mark: Unintuitive And Ugly
+- CSS :heavy_exclamation_mark: *Unintuitive And Ugly*
-- HTML :heavy_exclamation_mark: Unintuitive And Ugly
+- HTML :heavy_exclamation_mark: *Unintuitive And Ugly*
- - Optional Usage Of Template..
+ - *Optional Usage Of Template..*
 - JavaScript :x:

 **Long Term Goals**
 - Swap To A Different Storage System To Consolidate Multiple APIs :x:
 - Add More APIs :x:
-- Look For A Way To Get Away From AWS Lambda And CloudWatch
+- Look For A Way To Get Away From AWS Lambda And CloudWatch :x:
 - Move Into Mobile App Conversion :x: